Republic of Ireland: Law

 Ireland has a common law legal system with a written constitution that provides for a parliamentary democracy.
 The court system consists of the Supreme Court, the Court of Appeal, the High Court, the Circuit Court and the District Court, all of which apply the Irish law and hear both civil and criminal matters.
 Trials for serious offences must usually be held before a jury.
 The High Court, Court of Appeal and the Supreme Court have authority, by means of judicial review, to determine the compatibility of laws and activities of other institutions of the state with the constitution and the law.
 Except in exceptional circumstances, court hearings must occur in public.

 The Garda Síochána (lit.
 Guardians of the Peace), more commonly referred to as the Gardaí, is the state's civilian police force.
 The force is responsible for all aspects of civil policing, both in terms of territory and infrastructure.
 It is headed by the Garda Commissioner, who is appointed by the Government.
 Most uniformed members do not routinely carry firearms.
 Standard policing is traditionally carried out by uniformed officers equipped only with a baton and pepper spray.

 The Military Police is the corps of the Irish Army responsible for the provision of policing service personnel and providing a military police presence to forces while on exercise and deployment.
 In wartime, additional tasks include the provision of a traffic control organisation to allow rapid movement of military formations to their mission areas.
 Other wartime roles include control of prisoners of war and refugees.

 Ireland's citizenship laws relate to "the island of Ireland", including islands and seas, thereby extending them to Northern Ireland, which is part of the United Kingdom.
 Therefore, anyone born in Northern Ireland who meets the requirements for being an Irish citizen, such as birth on the island of Ireland to an Irish or British citizen parent or a parent who is entitled to live in Northern Ireland or the Republic without restriction on their residency, may exercise an entitlement to Irish citizenship, such as an Irish passport.

+In 2024, Ireland was second only to Iceland in the list of the world's most peaceful countries.